What’s in a brand?

 Dunkelweisen German Wheat

-This beer label was primarly aimed at show-casing a dark and wheat based brew.
+This beer label was primarily aimed at show-casing a dark and wheat based brew.
 The “Dunkelweizen” title uses a bright and shinny yellow to highlight the German name and heritage of the brew.
 However, the most important aspect of this design are the simple but elegant wheat tillers that rest above a subtle black texture in the background.
 Finally, the thickness of the fonts helps emphasize the strong personality of this beer.

 Common Ride California Ale